 Photography while you’re travelling is a balancing act.
-You want to bring high quality photos back to capture your memories and share with friends but you also don’t want to be lugging 20 pounds of gear all over the world.
+You want to bring high-quality photos back to capture your memories and share with friends but you also don’t want to be lugging 20 pounds of gear all over the world.
 You need to balance being “in the moment” rather than looking at everything through the camera’s viewfinder.
 So of course, trade-offs have to be made based on your priorities.
 Here’s the list of travel photography gear that we use at Zen Travellers and why we chose each item.
 Ultimately, this is what we think some of the best photography equipment for travel is.

 Before we get started, let’s be clear on what this post is going to be.
 This is not a pixel peeping photography review where I’ll show photos of brick walls and what not to analyze the technical merits of each lens.
-If that’s what your looking for there are lots of other posts like that on the internet.
-This post contains real world examples of photos from each camera and lens, as well as a list of the photography equipment I take on my travels.
+If that’s what you’re looking for there are lots of other posts like that on the internet.
+This post contains real-world examples of photos from each camera and lens, as well as a list of the photography equipment I take on my travels.
 I’ll explain why I chose each item, the pros and cons of that choice, and how they work for me.
 So if that’s what you’re looking for, read on!

 The Best Camera for Travel

 We travel with two camera bodies – a Sony A6000 and a Sony A5000.
-Both model numbers are getting a bit long in the tooth, but the A6000 especially continues to be outstanding value.
+Both model numbers are getting a bit long in the tooth, but the A6000 especially continues to be an outstanding value.
 There are newer versions that are nicer and have more features but the A6000 continues to be a competitive camera at a ridiculously low price tag.

 Somewhere along the line we’ll probably upgrade the bodies (maybe one day I’ll justify the recently announced Sony A7III!) but overall these two cameras pack a good balance of high quality, low weight, and affordability.
-Both cameras are mirrorless, and pack the quality and optics of a DSLR into a much tinier, lighter frame.
+Both cameras are mirrorless and pack the quality and optics of a DSLR into a much tinier, lighter frame.
 Sony has been doing some incredible things with their mirrorless technology to push it forward.
 You get serious features for a limited amount of money.
-For example, the A6000 packs in a 24 megapixel sensor, 179 autofocus points, and shoots at 12 frames per second.
+For example, the A6000 packs in a 24-megapixel sensor, 179 autofocus points, and shoots at 12 frames per second.
 All in a package that weighs less than 500 grams.
 Not bad.

 There are lots of other great mirrorless options out there from Fuji and Olympus but the Sony Alpha series leads the pack in features and value.
 Some critics complain that Sony cameras handle a bit more like a computer than a camera, but the value and size can’t be argued with.
 Camera technology has come a long way and for the most part, any mirrorless or DSLR is pretty incredible nowadays.
 We like active travel, and the A6000 meets our needs well.
 The combination of performance, value, and size makes a pretty compelling package for those who like active travel.
 Who wants to lug a DSLR around on a backpacking trip?